 Would you like to work in heaven for a few hours a week?
 Are you passionate about gardening?
 Here you have the opportunity to help in our unique gardens.
 We are looking for half-day volunteers to help in the gardens with dead- heading & light weeding.
 We help students to learn practical skills and who need to register hours for Horticultural Certificates & Diplomas.

 Wildlife & Eco Gardening

-We are lucky? to have clay soil which is high in nutrients and retains moisture if mulched.
+WATERING We are lucky?? to have clay soil which is high in nutrients and retains moisture if mulched.
 To ensure that we don’t have to water the garden we’ve covered all of the borders with permeable fabric and then planted through it.
 The surface is then covered with a layer of gravel or leaf mould to retain the moisture all year round.
 We only water plants as they’re planted and then find that the roots go down searching for moisture.
-Its now 20+ years since we used water for the gardens.
+Its now 25+ years since we used water for the gardens.
 The grass sometimes ( maybe a few days a year )yellows a little but living in the North East there is always rain within a few days to regenerate it!
 We have lots of water barrels around for watering plants in containers and use water saving devices wherever possible.
-Because our water table is so very close to the surface we’ve been able to dig natural ponds by just digging holes and wildlife follows.
+Because our water table is so very close to the surface we’ve been able to dig natural ponds by just digging holes, water & wildlife are there within days.
 Dragonflies, Pond skaters, frogs, toads, newts etc

-Ten varieties of BUTTERFLIES are usually around from July 28th – the end of Sept.
+BUTTERFLIES/ MOTHS Ten varieties of are usually around from July 28th – the end of Sept.

-Forty three different BIRD varieties were spotted last year in the garden, we keep a record on our notice board for twitchers.
+BIRD We have records of 43 different birds spotted in the garden, we keep a record on our notice board for birders.